YinLiao-ovo/YinLiao/README.md

 - 👋 Hi, I’m @YinLiao-ovo, a student from Shandong Zibo Experimental High School.
-Microsoft Insider Programer.
+Microsoft Windows Insider Programer.
 - 👀 I’m interested in Microsoft software and Windows.
 - 🌱 I’m currently learning python and C++.
 - 📫 How to reach me?